firefly-iii/docs/docs/docs/tutorials/index.md

 - You think a specific tutorial should be written, and you don't wish to write it.
 - You spotted inaccuracies, improper grammar, or spelling mistakes.

-Please open an [issue on GitHub](https://github.com/firefly-iii/firefly-iii/issues/new?assignees=&labels=&projects=&template=fr.yml).
+Please start a [discussion](https://github.com/orgs/firefly-iii/discussions/new/choose).
 Your contributions are appreciated.

 ## Would you like to know more?